McNopper/ZeroInfinity/README.md

 In the [test](test/) folder is an implementation of the interval number and the unit tests.

 *ToDo:*
-*Depending on the mathematical Ring, extend implementation and unit tests.*
+*Implemente the required unit tests for the mathematical Ring.*

 ### Conclusion